saaaa25/msml605-benchmarking-data-containers/README.md

    - Run the code to see results.

 ## Take Note:
-   The MSML605_GPU_Codes_2.ipynb has CUDA code which best runs on kaggle.
+   The MSML605_GPU_Codes_2.ipynb has NUMBA code which best runs on kaggle.
 To run this on Kaggle.
 1. Download the notebook and /images to your local machine.
 2. Open Kaggle and import your notebook.
 3. Upload the /images folder to the kaggle input.
 The path of the images folder should be '/kaggle/input/images' for the code to run successfully.